King-Darius/FreeCrafter/docs/status/2025-10-10-phase7_5-bug-sweep.md

 - Existing CMake test targets (`test_render`, `test_phase4`, `test_phase5`, etc.) remain unverified on this commit due to the build failure.

 ## Recommended Actions
-1. Repair `MainWindow.cpp` by moving the full `View` menu construction (Bottom/Front/Back/Left/Right, projection toggle, theme toggle, render style menu) back inside `createMenus()` and reintroduce concrete slot definitions for undo/redo.
+1. [x] Repair `MainWindow.cpp` so the entire `View` menu (Bottom/Front/Back/Left/Right, projection toggle, theme toggle, render style menu) lives inside `createMenus()` with working undo/redo slots.
-2. Replace the `View ▸ Toggle Theme` action with a single shared QAction labelled `Toggle Dark Mode`, mark it checkable, persist its state, and wire it to `applyThemeStylesheet()` with the Light/Dark QSS pair.
+2. [x] Replace the `View > Toggle Theme` action with a shared `Toggle Dark Mode` QAction; make it checkable and reuse it for toolbar/menu sync while swapping the dark/light QSS pair.
-3. Instantiate a real `QUndoStack` in `MainWindow`, pass it to `RightTray`, and verify the History panel updates on command pushes.
+3. [x] Instantiate a real `QUndoStack` in `MainWindow`, pass it to `RightTray`, and verify the History panel updates on command pushes.
 4. Introduce an autosave manager per the contract: timer-based saves to `autosave/`, crash detection, and restore prompt on launch.
 5. After the build is green, execute `ctest --output-on-failure` via `scripts/run_tests_with_qt_env.ps1 -UseCTest` and capture the transcript for this milestone.